scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### RESUME

-`RESUME` command resumes the transaction associated with the specified transaction ID in the current session.
+The `RESUME` command resumes the transaction associated with the specified transaction ID in the current session.

 #### Grammar